Copal Blanco - Bursera Bipinnata - Mexico 1 oz.

-Great Copal Blanco!
 We are once again blessed to be able to offer this classic spiritual incense resin.
-The tradtional incense resin of the Americas.
+The traditional incense resin of the Americas.
 It is very different from the usual white or gold copals you find on the market which are small hard tears with little scent.

-You know you have some thing special the moment you open the bag of this beautiful Blanco... it is so lovely and potent.
-One of my all time favorite scents.
+You know you have something special the moment you open the bag of this beautiful Blanco... it is so lovely and potent.
+One of my all-time favorite scents.
 Works well on a heater or on burned gently on charcoal.

-For handling Black Frankincense and Copal Blanco resins:
+For handling and breaking up Copal Blanco resins:

 - Put resin into a small freezer baggie